-- In patients with hypersensitivity to Rosuvastatin or to any of the excipients. - In patients with active liver disease including unexplained, persistent elevations of serum transaminases and any serum transaminase elevation exceeding 3 x the upper limit of normal (ULN). - In patients with severe renal impairment (creatinine clearance <30 ml/min). - In patients with myopathy. - in patients receiving concomitant combination of sofosbuvir/velpatasvir/voxilaprevir (see section 4.5) - In patients receiving concomitant ciclosporin. - During pregnancy and lactation and in women of childbearing potential not using appropriate contraceptive measures.
+- in patients with hypersensitivity to rosuvastatin or to any of the excipients. - in patients with active liver disease including unexplained, persistent elevations of serum transaminases and any serum transaminase elevation exceeding 3 times the upper limit of normal (ULN). - in patients with severe renal impairment (creatinine clearance <30 ml/min). - in patients with myopathy. - in patients receiving concomitant ciclosporin. - during pregnancy and lactation and in women of childbearing potential not using appropriate contraceptive measures.